Wifi and Network Access

 If you are having issues with your password, please visit the Self Service Password Portal to manage your password and or access credentials.
 The portal provides you with the ability to regain access to your account via alternate recovery email and/or phone if you have forgotten your password or to reset your password when necessary.

-Going forward, you will not be successful when using the native Apple or Android mobile email apps or the native Apple Mail app on macs to connect your Exchange account.
+You will not be successful when using the native Apple or Android mobile email apps or the native Apple Mail app on macs to connect your Exchange account.
 This is due to the fact that even when configured using protocols that support multi-factor authentication, these native apps rely on background processes that use an unsecure method to communicate (ActiveSync) to bypass them.

 Forwarding of college email to an external account has also been blocked.